Interactive bar

 Physical Education

-At New Milton Infant School, all children participate in high-quality structured PE lessons every week for one hour.
-Our teachers follow the Real PE scheme of work which encourages a broad, balanced and child-centred approach to PE and Sport.
-Real PE is fully aligned with the aims and outcomes of the National Curriculum and EYFS Framework and focusses on the development of fundamental movement skills, agility, balance and coordination.
-Children also engage in healthy competition and cooperative learning through physical activities, games, thematic stories, skill application and challenges.
-Real PE underpins our core values and praise is predominantly based on positive behaviours and progress.
+Our teachers encourage a broad, balanced and child-centred approach to PE and sport, that is fully aligned with the aims and outcomes of the National Curriculum and EYFS Framework, and focuses on the development of fundamental movement skills, agility, balance and coordination.
+Children also engage in healthy competition and cooperative learning through physical activities, games, skill application and challenges.
+Positive praise is based on positive behaviours and progress in skill and application.

 Progression is aligned to personal readiness and open activities mean nobody fails; we can proactively celebrate differences whilst being inclusive.
 Our PE lessons are carefully planned to engage and excite all our learners and to ensure a full range of skills alongside the development of multi-abilities which enable children to be successful in the classroom and in later life.
 The children get the opportunity to work on broader abilities including making decisions, problem solving, exploring, adapting, adjusting, and learning from and with others.
-Our long-term plans map out the multi-abilities, fundamental movement skills and themes covered each term for each year group.
-These plans define what we will teach and ensure an appropriate balance and distribution of work across each term.

 Physical Activity and School Sport